aegisbigdata/aegis-harvester/importer/README.md

 ### Status

 A list of currently running pipes can be obtained by sending a `GET` request to

     {url}/running

+A list of the current component state can be obtained by sending a `GET` request to

+    {url}/state